bartdifiore/DiFiore-2022-AltBait/README.md

 Bait_remaining - % of bait remaining estimated visually by BD<br>
 Notes - any notes associated with the haul.
 Fish species and number were recorded under notes.<br>

+### InitialSet.csv

+This is an ancilary dataset collected based on an initial deployment in late May 2022.
+It is provided only for future reference and should not be analyzed with the broader dataset.
+Traps were deployed at the mouth of the